jmiramont/benchmarks_eusipco2023/README.md

 ```bash
 poetry install
 ```
 Benchmarking Matlab-implemented methods is possible thanks to the incorporated [Matlab's Python engine](https://fr.mathworks.com/help/matlab/matlab-engine-for-python.html), that allows communication between python and a Matlab's session.
+This module's version must be compatible with your local Matlab installation, please  [modify the dependencies for this package accordingly](#adding-dependencies).
-Matlab's Python engine is only compatible with certain Python versions, depending on the local Matlab installation you are running.
+Additionally, Matlab's Python engine is only compatible with certain Python versions, depending on the local Matlab installation you are running.
 [Check that your versions of matlab and Python are compatible](https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/support/sysreq/files/python-compatibility.pdf).

 *Remark for conda users:*